Gyrokinetic Field Theory as a Gauge Transform or: gyrokinetic theory without Lie transforms: Gauge Transform to get the Lagrangian

 The solution of this is

-where indices $\{ijk\}$ range over the spatial dimensions and $\eps^{ijk}$ is the Levi-Civita pseudotensor of rank three with units $g^{-1/2}$, the spatial Jacobian.
+with order zero denoted by the subscript.
 This solution describes the lowest-order ExB drift.
-We note that at this level the parallel component $B_j \dot R^j_0$ is indeterminate.
+We note that at this level the parallel component $\bunit\cdot\Rdot$ is indeterminate.
 Since the parallel dynamics enters at the next order however we leave this component at zero and specify

 with superscript $T$ denoting the transpose.
 This operation is how the drift tensor $\vec F$ enters the problem.
-Specifying $\vec u_0$ as $\vec u_E$ is the main choice in this step.
+Establishing $\vec u_0$ as $\vec u_E$ is the main result of this step.

 The next-order one-form is $L_1\,dt$.
 We first subtract the total differential

 where we note that $\vec A$ depends on $\vec R$ but is static.
 The subtraction yields